Gamble and Huff: Later years

 Today, Kenneth Gamble continues to write, often with Leon Huff, and Philadelphia International continues.
 He still lives in South Philadelphia, and remains active in his community.
 Gamble owns the shuttered Royal Theater and surrounding properties.

 On September 19, 2005, Gamble and Huff were inducted into the Dance Music Hall of Fame for their outstanding achievements as producers at a ceremony held in New York City.

 In 2008, Gamble and Huff were the first recipients of the newly created "Ahmet Ertegün Award" by the Rock and Roll Hall of Fame.
 The award replaces the former "non-performer" inductee category.
 On May 20, 2009, Gamble & Huff were named BMI Icons at the 57th annual BMI Pop Awards.
 Together, the duo has collected an astounding 86 BMI Pop and R&B Awards.

 In May 2010, Kenneth Gamble and Leon Huff were each awarded an Honorary Doctorate of Music from Berklee College of Music.
 The ceremony was held at Boston University's Agganis Arena, where the songwriting duo gave the commencement address.

 On March 16, 2012, the Philadelphia Inquirer published an obituary for Ruby Gamble, the 96-year-old mother of Gamble, in which he attributes his success to her influence.

 In April 2014, Gamble & Huff was presented a tribute by TV One on their award show "The Trumpet Awards" which was the 22nd Annual Awards ceremony.
 Joe, Carl Thomas, Lyfe Jennings, SWV, and Billy Paul performed songs for the tribute.
 SWV performed "If Only You Knew"; with their lead singer Coko singing lead on the song.
 The song is one of Gamble & Huff's biggest hits produced.

-Legacy

-Gamble and Huff are featured on the documentary series Profiles of African-American Success.

-Leon Huff has a son, Leon Huff Jr., who produces for the record companies of today, as well, working with notable artists such as 8Ball & MJG, Beanie Sigel & State Property, Ruff Ryders, Lil’ Bow Wow, and more.
-Leon Huff Jr. goes by the stage name Pop Traxx, and he is the owner of the luxury HDE Studios in the Fishtown neighborhood of Philadelphia, Pennsylvania.
+In 2021, Gamble & Huff wrote the song "All in the Family Blues" for Tito Jackson's second album Under Your Spell.

+In 2024, Gamble & Huff were awarded Doctor of Music degrees honoris causa by the University of Pennsylvania.